thelfer/tfel/docs/web/mtest-python.md

   internal variables.
 - `getInternalStateVariableType`: Return the type of an internal
   variable:
-    - 0 means that the internal state variable is a scalar.
+    - `0` means that the internal state variable is a scalar.
-    - 1 means that the internal state variable is a symmetric tensor.
+    - `1` means that the internal state variable is a symmetric tensor.
-    - 3 means that the internal state variable is a tensor\n.
+    - `3` means that the internal state variable is a tensor.
 - `getInternalStateVariablePosition`: Return the internal state variable position.
 - `getExternalStateVariablesNames`: Return the names of the external